jestir1234/Battle-Frieza/README.md

 ## Attack
 ![Attack](https://github.com/jestir1234/Battle-Frieza/blob/master/images/movementTip2.png)

-Attack by pressing K and charge your energy with L. Pressing space will teleport your character forward.
+Attack by pressing K and charge your energy with L. Remember, firing energy attacks will drain your energy!
+Press space to teleport your character forward.

 ## Enemies